andreamoro-git/BM-Spatial-SIR/README.md

 Instructions to Replicators
 ---------------------------

-To download and regenerate calibration data (optional)
+(Optional step) To download and regenerate calibration data (optional)
 - Run stata/importdata.do

 To simulate the model and generate figures: